 The Rennaisance marble facade features a beautiful entrance with some nice carvings on the columns.
 There’s also a medical museum inside which I believe is quite impressive.

 In the same square there’s a famous, but for me uninteresting, church called San Zanipolo (aka San Giovanni e Paolo), along with a beautifully carved well head and an equestrian statue.

 The statue depicts Bartolomeo Colleoni, a mercenary who became captain-general of the Republic of Venice.

 The locals pun on the fact that the Colleoni coat of arms features what looks like pairs of coglioni (balls)!

 Nearby Campo Santa Maria Nova is a picturesque little square where you could take a break after visiting nearby Chiesa di Santa Maria dei Miracoli, another famous church (see my seperate post on churches).

-Over on the opposite side of Cannaregio, in the far north-western corner of Venice, you can get some nice views of the Alps on the horizon.
+Over on the opposite side of Cannaregio, in the far north-western corner of Venice, you can get some nice views of the Dolomites on the horizon.